NethServer/docs/administrator-manual/en/mail.rst

 Sometimes a company forbids communications from outside the organization using personal email addresses.
-The :guilabel:`Internal` check box (formerly :guilabel:`Local network only`) and the :guilabel:`Make internal` and :guilabel:`Make public` buttons block the possibility of an address to receive messages from the outside.
+The :guilabel:`Internal` check box (formerly :guilabel:`Local network only`) and the :guilabel:`Make internal` and :guilabel:`Make public` action buttons block the possibility of an address to receive messages from the outside.
 Still an *internal* address can be used to exchange messages with other accounts of the system.